 Newtown Continuing Education plans, coordinates, and operates all evening adult education and all district non-special education summer programs (K-12).
-NCE also offers Driver's Ed and SAT Classes to Newtown High School students throughout the calendar year.
-As well as monitoring the Virtual High School for Newtown High School students.

 Members of the general public can enroll in enrichment courses offered in computer skills, the fine and applied arts, recreation, financial management and personal enrichment on a tuition basis.
-Classes generally meet for two to three hours once per week, for a prescribed period of time, during a spring, fall and truncated winter semester.
+Classes generally meet for two to three hours once per week, for a prescribed period of time, during a spring and fall semester.
 Instructors from businesses and the community staff this program.
 These classes afford the general public access to the schools that they might not otherwise have.
 Studies have shown that attendees of community education classes tend to vote favorably for school budgets.

 Newtown Summer session offers enrichment, make-up credit and skill building courses on a tuition basis.
 Upon recommendation, elementary students in Grade 1-3 can attend small group tutorials in language arts or math during a four-week period.
 Students in Grades 2-4 can attend a four week program emphasizing language arts, writing, and math.
 Kindergarten students who are recommended can attend a four week program.
 Students in Grades 5 and 6 can attend a four-week program emphasizing Math and Language Arts.
-Students in Middle School can attend two-week classes in English, and science, or a three week class in math.
+Students in Middle School can attend four-week classes in English, math, or science.
 High school students can earn make-up credit through the successful completion of summer courses.
 This program operates for four weeks, with each student completing 30 hours for each half-credit course or 60 hours for each one-credit course.
-Students also have the option to attend a four week class in Physical Education/Health in order to fulfill their Junior Physical Education/Health requirement.
-By completing this 60-hour course students will earn the required 0.50 credits.

-Additionally Driver's Ed and SAT Prep Classes are offered in the summer.
+In addition to the make up credit, students can attend a four week class in Physical Education/Health in order to fulfill their Junior Physical Education/Health requirement.
+By completing this 60-hour course students will earn 0.50 credits.
+Additionally, Driver's Ed and SAT Prep Classes are offered in the summer.

-Summer enrichment classes for students exiting grades K-6 are offered through the four-week summer music and arts program "SMART".
-Students exiting grades 4-7 are offered a two-week Engineering Program "The Young Engineers Workshop.
-Additionally three one-week courses in Computer Coding and Video Production were offered to students exiting grades 2 through 6.
+Summer enrichment classes for students exiting grades K-6 are offered through the four-week Summer Music and Arts program or "SMART".
+Students exiting grades 4-7 are offered a two-week Engineering Program "Design it, Build It, Launch It!, additionally, three one-week courses in pre-engineering themes were offered this year to the same age group.
+Students can choose from three separate themes.
+They can choose from two separate session dates.
+Additionally students are offered 3 one-week computer programming classes.
 These program offerings change from year to year.
 They afford students the chance to explore interests that they might not have time for in the course of the regular school year.